mdayaram/gochallenge/README.md

 	 queued the work.
 4. Repeat.

-After the original goroutine receives a response from a worker, it goes ahead and performs the IO blocking operation.
+After the original goroutine receives a response from a worker that its job is done, it goes ahead and performs the IO blocking operation.
 Once that is done, it queues the necessary elements for work onto a different channel where another set of worker goroutines are all polling from in order to perform Work<sub>2</sub>.
-This set is identical to the first worker pool except for the actual work being performed.
+The structure of this pool is identical to the first worker pool except for the actual work being performed.

-In our restaurant anology, this is the equivalent of hiring specialist for each job.
-At the start of the restaurant, we basically make a decision of "how many jello mixers do we want?" and "how many plating specialists and jello testers do we want?"
+In our restaurant anology, this is the equivalent of hiring specialists for each job.
+At the start of the restaurant, we basically make a decision of "how many jello mixers do we want?" and "how many plating specialists do we want?"
 Once we've made a decision, let's say, four each, then we hire that many chefs that specialize in those aspects.

-When an order comes in, we again hire a waiter to take that order, but instead of cooking the jello themselves, the waiter queues up the order to the jello mixing chefs.
+When an order comes in, we again hire a new waiter to take that order, but instead of cooking the jello themselves, the waiter queues up the order to the jello mixing chefs.
 Now, we only have a few of them, so they can't start making the jello right away, but as soon as one of them is free, they'll take up the